Jennifer Granholm: Nomination and confirmation

 Then-President-elect Joe Biden nominated Granholm to be the next secretary of energy.
 Granholm was seen as one of Biden's least controversial nominees, winning support from unions, environmental groups, and some Republicans.
 University of California, Berkeley professor of energy Daniel Kammen, who worked with Granholm at UC Berkeley, said she will be "phenomenal for DOE" because "she understands the technology, she understands deployment and she knows how to run a big agency."
 She appeared before the Senate Energy and Natural Resources Committee on January 27, 2021, and the committee voted to advance her nomination in a 13–4 vote on February 3, 2021.
-She was confirmed by the Senate 64–35 on February 25, 2021, and was sworn into office later that day by Vice President Kamala Harris.
+She was confirmed by the Senate with a 64–35 vote on February 25, 2021, and was sworn into office later that day by Vice President Kamala Harris.
 She is the first secretary of energy born outside the United States.

 Tenure

 Granholm meets with President Biden in the Oval Office in March 2022.